Kamienna Góra: History

 During the Thirty Years' War the town was plundered by Austrian and Swedish troops.
 As a result of the war, only two residents remained in the town in 1639.
-After Frederick II of Prussia had conquered Silesia with Landeshut in 1742, his fierce opponent Maria Theresa of Austria once again struck back in the course of the Seven Years' War.
-In 1760 Austrian troops under the command of field marshal Laudon invaded the province and on June 23 defeated a Prussian corps under Heinrich August de la Motte Fouqué at the Battle of Landeshut.
+After Frederick II of Prussia had conquered Silesia with Landeshut in 1742, it was the site of 12 battles during the Silesian Wars.
+The two largest were fought on 22 May 1745 and 23 June 1760.
+In the former Prussians defeated Austrian, Hungarian and Croatian forces, and in the latter Austrians defeated a Prussian corps.

+From 1871 the town formed part of Germany.
+The town was not destroyed during World War I and II.
+With the rise of Nazism among the Germans, a local branch of the NSDAP was established in 1929, and soon five Nazis became town councilors.
+In 1934, a local branch of the Hitler Youth was established.
+The town's mayor, Günther Ries, supported the Nazis and provided funding for the Hitler Youth.
+The Nazis held three party ceremonies in the town, on 22 June 1935, 9 November 1937 and 2 March 1939.
+During Kristallnacht in 1938, the Germans destroyed a synagogue and four Jewish stores.

-The town was not destroyed during World War I and II, but during the latter, the Germans established and operated a subcamp of the Gross-Rosen concentration camp.
+During World War II, the Germans established and operated a subcamp of the Gross-Rosen concentration camp.
 Around 1,600 men, mostly Poles, and also smaller groups of other ethnicities, were imprisoned and used as forced labour in the subcamp, and many of them died.
 There was also a forced labour camp for Jews.
-It was captured by the Soviets on May 9, 1945, and after the war it became again part of Poland.
-According to the Potsdam Agreement the German populace was expelled and the town was repopulated by Poles, expellees from former eastern Poland annexed by the Soviet Union and settlers from central Poland.
+It was captured by the Soviets on 9 May 1945, and after the war it became again part of Poland.

+A time of insecurity began for the German townspeople, who were outlawed, repeately driven out of their homes, and had to wear white armbands.
+Between May 8 and May 24, almost all population of the town and the county was deported to Allied-occupied Germany, in accordance with the Potsdam Agreement.
+The town was repopulated by Poles, expellees from former eastern Poland annexed by the Soviet Union and settlers from central Poland.
 Initially renamed to the 19th-century Polish name Kamieniogóra, in 1946 the name Kamienna Góra, which was first recorded in 1249, was adopted.

+From 1975 to 1998, it was administratively located in the Jelenia Góra Voivodeship.